 I don’t know about you, but I have definitely noticed that the time I spend on the internet has fairly increased over the past two years.
-In 2008 and 2009 I was so busy with my full-time job and evening classes that the internet was just a “part-time activity” in the evening, whenever I was searching about something I wanted to know on Google, connected with a friend via a social network or just wanted to be entertained for a while by watching a video on YouTube, etc. So, basically my internet usage was very low, as I was working, studying, exercising in the gym or hanging out with friends and partying.
+In 2008 and 2009 I was so busy with my full-time job and evening classes that the internet was just a “part-time activity” in the evening, whenever I was searching for something I wanted to know on Google, connected with a friend via a social network or just wanted to be entertained for a while by watching a video on YouTube, etc. So, basically, my internet usage was very low, as I was working, studying, exercising in the gym or hanging out with friends and partying.
 So, there was basically not much room left for spending time disproportionately on the internet.
-Nevertheless, I think the major change in my internet usage happened in 2010 when I newly discovered the internet as an amazing news-source for all kinds of information that helped me to stay up to date, in many areas.
+Nevertheless, I think the major change in my internet usage happened in 2010 when I newly discovered the internet as an amazing news source for all kinds of information that helped me to stay up to date, in many areas.
 Furthermore, I created an account with twitter and started to use my existing Facebook account even more often.
 I had almost forgotten to list the fact that I started blogging in 2010 as well, which also increased my internet usage drastically.
 So, to make a long story short… in 2010 the internet wasn’t just a gadget anymore for me… it became a part of my everyday life.

 With the internet there came many achievements, such as the fact that it allows you to stay informed about recent events and trends from all over the world, you can find help and solutions for problems of all kinds and whenever you feel just the slightest approach of boredom there is a video/game/story/etc. that entertains you in these situations.
 Besides all these positive side-effects of the internet, I noticed that I spend a lot of time online in an ineffective and unproductive way and with activities that simply waste my time.
 Rather than just searching for the information I was seeking for I started to also stop by at some blogs I find interesting, read some title stories on online newspaper sites, had a look what the people I was following on Twitter had to say and logged into Facebook to get in touch with all my friends from all over the world and see what they were up to do at that moment.
-There was so much more, such as reading forums, researching information I absolutely didn’t needed to know and in the aftermath it feels just as a complete waste of time, especially when making myself clear that I could have spend that time in an more effective way, even if I just met a friend in “real-time”.
+There was so much more, such as reading forums, researching information I absolutely didn’t need to know and in the aftermath it feels just as a complete waste of time, especially when making myself clear that I could have spent that time in a more effective way, even if I just met a friend in “real-time”.

 Nevertheless, I’m definitely not the only one who noticed this drastic increase of his personal internet usage, as the internet becomes more and more an omnipresent part of everyone’s life, who has access to it via PC, laptop, iPad or Smartphone.
 A recent survey conducted by Forrester in 2010 results in the realization that “the average American spends roughly 13 hours per week using the internet”.
-The internet has even surpassed the TV as a main news source for the young adults, which is no wonder in times of Twitter, Facebook, free online-newspapers and news shows on YouTube.
+The internet has even surpassed the TV as the main news source for the young adults, which is no wonder in times of Twitter, Facebook, free online newspapers and news shows on YouTube.

 After realizing that I might have spent about 13 hours per week using the internet – mostly unproductive – I decided that something needed to be changed… Here is how I was able to stop wasting my time on the internet.